When's The Best Time to Open Your Pool?

-The ice has melted, the flowers are about to bloom — spring is here!
+The ice has melted, and the flowers are about to bloom — spring is here!
 Now that the weather is starting to warm up, it’s absolutely the time to begin considering when you’re going to open your inground pool.
-A successful pool opening, and cleaning are crucial for the health and longevity of your pool, and you need to be sure that it’s done right.
+A successful pool opening and cleaning are crucial for the health and longevity of your pool, and you need to be sure that it’s done right.

 The best way to ensure that your pool is opened at the right time (and correctly!) is by investing in a pool cleaning service.
 But, if you’re thinking about tackling a pool opening by yourself, it’s good idea to create an action plan for yourself first.